-A simple green salad is the perfect accompaniment to so many dishes, whether it’s made from just one type of leaf or a mixture of several.
-It may be simple, but it deserves the same respect as the rest of the meal.
+A simple green salad (salade verte in French) is the ideal accompaniment to so many dishes, whether it’s made from just one type of leaf or a mixture of several.
+It may be simple, but it deserves the same respect as the rest of the meal and I asked veteran chef Damien Pignolet to teach me how to dress a salad perfectly (see video below).
 Vinegar is more common than lemon in French salad dressings, but when I’m serving a salad alongside something with a lemon sauce I like the synergy of citrus in the dressing; substitute white or red wine vinegar, apple cider vinegar or verjuice if you like, as all would be used in various parts of France.
 When making any salad dressing, dissolve the salt in the acid before adding the oil as salt isn’t oil soluble.
 Instead of mixing the dressing in the bowl, I sometimes shake it in a screw-top jar then refrigerate any leftover in the jar for later use.
 And there may well be leftover as the idea is to just coat the leaves, not drown them, so if making the dressing that way, add some to the leaves, toss well, then add a little more if needed to completely coat them; there should never be a pool of dressing in the bottom of the salad bowl.

 Serves 2 as a side dish